samdturner/TaskPirates/README.md

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Booking Crew Members (~2 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+I will add API routes to serve crew member data as JSON, then add Backbone models and collections that fetch data from those routes.
+By the end of this phase, users will be able to see all potential crew members, book new crew members, see their current crew, and remove crew members all inside a single Backbone app.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Users Can Use a Form to Describe the Work Required (~2 days)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+Users will be guided through a simple form to describe the work need on the voyage (swabbing the decks, manning the helm, loading the cannons).
+We will then recommend crew members for that task based on a skill-match.
+I will add skill attributes to each potential crew member and build an equation to assign a “match-score” to each crew member based on the answers to the users questions.
+The form will be implemented using backbone and html.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Viewing Crew Member Profiles (~1 day)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+I’ll add a feature so that user’s can click on any crew member’s picture and be taken to their full profile.
+The profile will include name and skills.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: Rate the Crew Members Post Voyage (~2 days)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+Following the “conclusion” of the voyage, users will be guided through a simple form to give a rating to each of their crew members.
+They will also be able to close the rating form at any time.
+This form will be implemented using html and backbone.
+It will also update the database.

+### Phase 6: Polishing the User Interface (~1.5 days)
+I will use bootstrap and existing CSS templates to make the user interface beautiful and responsive.
+I will also need to spend time creating seed data for crew members, reviews, etc.

 [Details][phase-five]

 ### Bonus Features (TBD)
-- [ ] "Like" button and counter for posts
-- [ ] Custom blog urls
-- [ ] Pagination/infinite scroll
-- [ ] Activity history (e.g. likes, reblogs, taggings)
-- [ ] Post types (image posts, quote posts, etc)
+- [ ] History of old voyages
-- [ ] Reblogging
+- [ ] Start multiple voyages
 - [ ] Multiple sessions/session management
-- [ ] User avatars
-- [ ] Typeahead search bar

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md